MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-an-add-in-for-the-web-performance-test-results-viewer.md

 6. Choose **Next**.

-7. On the **Select a Programming Language** page, select the programming language that you want to use to write the Add-in.
+7. On the **Select a Programming Language** page, select the programming language that you want to use to write the add-in.

     > [!NOTE]
     > This topic uses Visual C# for the sample code.